-The aim of the project is to combine new biogeographical, ecological and evolutionary tools to reveal why some species are more successful than others – and whether or not the rules of success are now changing in our changing world.
+The aim of the project is to combine new geographical, ecological and evolutionary tools to reveal why some species are more successful than others – and whether the rules of success are now changing.

-Focussing on the Amazon and adjacent ecosystems, relevant and significant questions to develop include:
+We will focus on the Amazon and adjacent forest ecosystems.
+Significant questions to develop include:

-* How and where does biogeographic success (i.e., geographical range size and environmental breadth) predict ecological success?
-(For example, do the most widespread species also dominate the Amazon forests in terms of number of trees and biomass).
+* Does geographic success (i.e., range size and environmental breadth) predict ecological success?
+For example, do the most widespread species also dominate the Amazon forests in terms of trees and biomass?

-* Is ecological success ultimately predictable from evolutionary history, or does it occur randomly across the tree of life?
-(For example, testing whether the most dominant species in Amazon forests tend to be closely related to one another).
+* Is ecological success predictable from evolutionary history, or does it occur randomly across the tree of life?
+For example, do the most dominant species in Amazon forests tend to be closely related to one another?

-* Are species’ sensitivities to climate warming and droughts written into their biogeographic distributions?
-(For example, investigating whether species from the dry margins of South American forests are starting to benefit from recent climate changes).
+* Are species’ sensitivities to climate warming and droughts written into their distributions?
+For example, are species from the dry margins of the Amazon now benefiting from recent climate changes?

-The student will have the opportunity to explore these questions while working with leaders in these fields and with scientists across South America.
-Guided by the supervisors the student may choose to learn and use a variety of approaches, including:
+The student will explore these questions while working with leaders in these fields and scientists across South America.
+Guided by the supervisors the student may choose to learn and use a variety of approaches.
+These include:

-- Field work re-measuring of long-term forest plots with our partners across the RAINFOR network of permanent plots in the Amazon, focussing on areas of most rapid warming or drying (e.g., with external partner Beatriz Marimon in Brazil).
+- Field work remeasuring long-term plots with our partners across the RAINFOR network in the Amazon.
+This will focus on areas of most rapid warming or drying in central Brazil.

-- Analysing long-term records of size, growth and death of trees across South American forest plots.
+- Analyse long-term records of size, growth and death of trees across South America.

-- Modelling species ranges for tropical trees, including millions of records of species occurrences and associated data.
+- Model species ranges for tropical trees, including millions of records of species occurrences.

-- Advanced biogeographic and evolutionary analyses of tropical plants, including visiting the lab of external partners Brian Enquist, founder of the BIEN plant data network, and Tiina Sarkinen, evolutionary scientist at Edinburgh, for further training.
+- Advanced geographic and evolutionary analysis of tropical plants.
+This will include visiting the lab of external partners Brian Enquist, founder of the BIEN plant data network, and Tiina Sarkinen, evolutionary scientist at Edinburgh, for further training.

-The supervisors lead successful global projects that support this exciting investigation, including the RAINFOR network, the ForestPlots.net group of international ecologists, and the BIEN initiative on botanical information.
-Working with leaders in these fields in the U.K., the U.S.A., and Brazil, you will have opportunities to develop a wide range of techniques.
-As the project advances you will be interacting collaboratively with many colleagues worldwide.
+The supervisors lead successful global projects that support this exciting investigation.
+This includes RAINFOR, the ForestPlots.net group of global ecologists, and the BIEN initiative on botanical information.
+By working with leaders in these fields you will have opportunities to develop a wide range of techniques.
+As the project advances you will be interacting collaboratively with colleagues worldwide.